ECE-196/docs/content/tutorials/WiFiScanner.md

   3. Go to *Tools > Board > Boards Manager* and search for “ESP32”.
      Click **Install**.

-  It should look like this in your Boards Manager:
+  It should look like this in your Boards Manager (Once installed):

   <img width="204" alt="Screenshot 2025-06-06 at 8 47 15 PM" src="https://github.com/user-attachments/assets/0f6d761e-8d25-435e-aa1b-7b39a4e92a93" />